 Hike Half Dome: Yosemite, CA

 The trip to hike Half Dome in Yosemite, CA is one that every hiker should make at least once in their life.
 I tend to do it around every 3 years because I live in California and love the hike so much!
 You get to camp in the legendary Yosemite Valley, scale a granite face with cables, make friends with marmots, and take in views from over eight thousand feet above the valley.
 It’s definitely not your average day hike!
 It’s a challenging route but most hikers in great physical condition can do it.
 That being said, no one should take this hike lightly.
 You need to be prepared to make it the best experience it can be!
-Here are all my tips for the hike!

 1. Make sure you have a permit for the hike!
 If you didn’t get it in the lottery, there’s a high chance you’ll get it if you sign up for the cancellation lottery two days before the date of the hike.
 That’s what I normally do.